-The proposal will not substantially reduce the riparian buffer along the Currency Creek regional corridor (it will be reduced in area by 0.002 ha of Forest Red Gum - Rough-barked Apple Grassy Woodland.
-This reduction is considered minor given the conservation or retention of 4.82 ha of vegetation in the riparian buffer that form a regional biodiversity link.
+The proposal will not substantially reduce the riparian buffer along the Currency Creek regional corridor (it will be reduced in area by 0.002 ha of Forest Red Gum - Rough-barked Apple Grassy Woodland).
+This reduction is considered minor given the conservation or retention of 5.19 ha of vegetation (including 0.37 ha of cleared land to be revegetated) in the riparian buffer that form a regional biodiversity link.
 Further the vegetation to be impacted is the overhanging canopy of a residual part of a highly degraded patch that will be certified outside of the riparian buffer.
 The amount of native vegetation to be affected constitutes 0.04% of the Currency Creek riparian buffer.
 Of the area to be retained, 2.26 ha will be conserved and managed in-perpetuity as part of a BioBank Agreement site.
+In addition, 0.37 ha of cleared land will be revegetated to Forest Red Gum - Rough-barked Apple Grassy Woodland within the BioBank Agreement site.
 The remaining 2.93 ha will be retained and managed under a VMP.